 If they reach their funding target they will have money to pay you

 If they reach their funding target it is most likely because there is a community out there who backed it.
 This makes it more probable that the game will be a success and your music will be heard

 Here is a quick search I did on kickstarter today of all ACTIVE video game campaigns right now:

 Let’s be more specific, you can easily narrow down your search to find your niche.

-Let’s say you are a music producer who is part of the LGBTQ community, let’s see what games are being developed in that niche:
+Say you are a music producer and part of the LGBTQ community.
+Let’s see what games are being developed in that niche:

 Here’s a project:

 This is being developed by a gaming company that has already developed several games so they may already have a composer or somebody working on their audio, but with a niche project like this, they will need niche help too.